thunks/tman/README.md

 It include nested suites and tests, just simulate practical use case.

 ### [Complex tests](https://github.com/thunks/tman/tree/master/test/index.js)
-It is the test of `tman`, not only nested suites and tests, but also several `tman` instance!
+It is the test of `tman`, not only nested suites and tests, but also several `tman` instance compose!

 ## Usage